I Quickly Ran Down The Stairs - The Cellar Journey Part 2

 Ouch!
 My head hit something hard and I bent down to brace myself.
 What did I hit?
 Looking back up, I pointed the flashlight forward.
 It was the light fixture.
 I don't remember the light being so low.
 Hmm...what else changed.
 I began shining the flashlight around and saw the floor had buckled up.
 This was not good.
 Whatever was going on seemed to be getting worse.

 I turned back around and began undoing the light fixture so I could replace the bulb.
 It was too tight.
 I set the flashlight down and tried undoing it with both hands.

 With a quick twist using both hands it popped loose.
 Pulling it down, there was a thick grime caked up against the fixture.
 What was it?

-If I got the light on, I figured I could get a better grasp on what was going on,.
-I grabbed to bulb and began screwing it it.
+If I got the light on, I figured I could get a better grasp on what was going on, I grabbed the bulb and began screwing it in.
 It clicked in and seemed ready to go.
 The light switch was across the room so I ran over to it and switch it up.